ugurilgin/37-Harvard-CS50--Web-Python-and-JavaScript/Edx 06 -- 01 Web Python and JavaScript- JavaScript- Notes.md

 	</body>
 </html>
 ```
-  - Now, the JavaScript code is contained inside a function.
-Note that the function is delimited by curly braces.
-  - The function `hello` is never called inside the `script` element.
-Rather, there is a `button` element with the `onclick` attribute which has the `hello` function as its value.
-The clicking of a button is one events that JavaScript understands which can be used as a trigger.
-In this case, that trigger runs the `hello` function.
 - Some other JavaScript events include:
   - `onmouseover` : triggers when an element is hovered over
   - `onkeydown` : triggers when a key is pressed